antononcube/R-packages/README.md

 Some loosely adhered to rules for the package licenses in this repository follow.

-- The "computer science" packages have BSD-3 licenses.
+- The "computer science" packages have BSD-3 or LGPL-3 licenses.

   - For example, the monad code generation package [StateMonadCodeGenerator](https://github.com/antononcube/R-packages/tree/master/StateMonadCodeGenerator).

 - The more "academic" packages have GPL-3 licenses.

-- In general the simple packages have BSD-3 licenses.
+- In general the simple packages have BSD-3 or LGPL-3 licenses.

   - For example, the package [OutlierIdentifiers](https://github.com/antononcube/R-packages/tree/master/OutlierIdentifiers)
     is very simple.
 (Hence with BSD-3.)